MikeCurleyCoosan/myproject/README.md

 ## 2.0 Use of this Project
 ----

-This project has being used as a learning tool to introduce students to data analysis concepts and techniques using real-world datasets.
-The project provides Python based analysis tools for studying the Palmer Penguin dataset.
-Whether you're a researcher, student, or data enthusiast, this project offers a powerful set of tools and functionalities to analyze and visualize penguin datasets, particularly for those who are new to data analytics.
+This project has being used as a learning tool and an introduction to data analytics concepts and techniques using a real-world dataset.
+The project provides Python based tools for studying the Palmer Penguin dataset.
+Whether you're a researcher, student, or data enthusiast, this project offers a powerful set of tools and functionalities to analyze and visualize the Palmer Penguin dataset, particularly for those who are new to data analytics.

 ### 2.1 Getting Started